magnoeasy/easybuilder/english.md

 Now in the "Source" section of the "Additional Data" component, on the "DataSource" line, click on the ![image](https://user-images.githubusercontent.com/81401104/116296897-1f1bf100-a771-11eb-9d41-7de58f56e049.png) and the following window will open:
 ![image](./BuilderImages/datasource.png)

-In "Title" type "Source", in "Class" select the project in which you created the forms earlier, it will appear as follows:
+In "Title" type "Source", in "Class" select the project which you created the forms earlier, it will appear as it follows:
 ![image](./BuilderImages/datasourcenew.png)

 Double click on the "Name" and "Status" fields that are marked on the right side, and then the screen will look like this: